ndd21/PHYS281/docs/gravity.md

 where $\vec{r}_{ij}$ is the displacement vector from the
 $j^{\mathrm{th}}$ mass to the $i^{\mathrm{th}}$ mass.
-In this case, to determine the field that is affecting a given particle, we need to know the locations of all the other particles in our simulation.
-Notice that the sum of all forces acting on all particles should be zero at all times.
+In this case, to determine the field that is affecting a given particle, we need to know the locations of all the other particles in the simulation.
+Recall that the sum of all forces acting on all particles should be zero at all times.
 This result is just due to Newton's third law in the absence of an external field.
-Note that if we move one particle before calculating the effect of that particle on all the other particles in our simulation then (unless great care is taken) our code will violate Newton's third law.
+Note that if we move one particle before calculating the effect of that particle on all the other particles in the simulation then (unless great care is taken) the program will violate Newton's third law.

 For a single Cartesian direction, e.g., the $x$-dimension, the above equation gives: